totoCZ/pgwaiter/README.md

   localhost/postgres-backup:latest restore /backups/2025-05-15_02-00-10_incremental
 ```

 After the command completes, the directory `/var/lib/pgbackups/restore` on your host will contain a full, restored PostgreSQL data directory.
-You can then copy this directory to your new database server, set up `recovery.signal`, and start PostgreSQL to perform Point-in-Time Recovery using your archived WAL files.
+You can then copy this directory to your new database server, create a `recovery.signal` file, and start PostgreSQL to perform Point-in-Time Recovery using your archived WAL files.

+## Configuring Your Backup Strategy

+This tool uses a flexible, two-tiered retention policy controlled by two environment variables.
+Understanding how they interact is key to designing a strategy that fits your needs.

+-   `KEEP_FULL_DAYS`: Controls the maximum age of a **full backup**.
+If a full backup is older than this value, it and **all of its incremental backups** are deleted together as a complete chain.
+-   `KEEP_INCREMENTAL_DAYS`: Controls the maximum age of **individual incremental backups** within an older, retained chain.

+**The Golden Rule:** The most recent backup chain is **always kept**, regardless of these settings.
+Pruning only applies to older, completed chains.

+### Example Strategies

+Here are a few common scenarios to illustrate how you can configure the script.

+#### Strategy 1: Standard (Default) - Daily history for a week, monthly for longer.

+You want to restore to any specific day within the last week.
+For anything older, you're happy with just having the full backups available for a month.

+*   **Configuration:**
+    ```ini
+    KEEP_FULL_DAYS=30
+    KEEP_INCREMENTAL_DAYS=7
+    ```
+*   **Outcome:**
+    *   You will always have the current chain (up to 14 days of backups).
+    *   For older chains, the full backup will be kept for up to 30 days.
+    *   However, any *incremental* backups in that old chain that are older than 7 days will be deleted to save space.
+This leaves you with "orphaned" full backups for long-term retention, while cleaning up the daily clutter.

+#### Strategy 2: Long-Term Archival - Keep fulls for a year, incrementals for two weeks.

+You have compliance requirements to keep monthly or bi-weekly snapshots for a long time, but you don't need the daily history from months ago.

+*   **Configuration:**
+    ```ini
+    KEEP_FULL_DAYS=365
+    KEEP_INCREMENTAL_DAYS=14
+    ```
+*   **Outcome:**
+    *   Your full backups will be preserved for an entire year.
+    *   To save significant space, daily (incremental) backups from old chains will be deleted once they are over two weeks old.

+#### Strategy 3: Short-Term Retention - Keep everything for two weeks, then delete.

+You only care about short-term operational recovery and don't need long-term archives.

+*   **Configuration:**
+    ```ini
+    KEEP_FULL_DAYS=14
+    KEEP_INCREMENTAL_DAYS=14
+    ```
+*   **Outcome:**
+    *   As soon as a new full backup is created (starting a new chain), the previous chain becomes eligible for pruning.
+    *   Because its full backup will be ~14 days old, it will be deleted entirely on the next run.
+This effectively keeps a rolling ~14-28 day window of all backups.